4k4xs4pH1r3/offensive-security/Linux/Kali/Kali_WSL.md

       https://learn.microsoft.com/en-us/windows/wsl/install-manual#step-4---download-the-linux-kernel-update-package

+3. Restart the Operating System to apply the changes

-3. Set WSL version 2 as the default
+4. Set WSL version 2 as the default

        wsl --set-default-version 2

-4. Update WSL to the latest version
+5. Update WSL to the latest version

        wsl --update

-5. Install Kali Linux WSL from the Windows Store
+6. Install Kali Linux WSL from the Windows Store

 https://www.microsoft.com/store/apps/9PKR34TNCV07

-6. Restart Windows Operating System to apply changes
+7. Restart Windows Operating System to apply changes

-7. Open Kali Linux, follow the wizard for installation define your username and password, and reset the root password
+8. Open Kali Linux, follow the wizard for installation define your username and password, and reset the root password

        sudo -i

-8. Add this path to Windows Defender as an exception
+9. Add this path to Windows Defender as an exception

        C:\Users\yourusername\AppData\Local\Packages\KaliLinux.*